gefendioglu/Cpp_Practices/02_Lesson/Null_Pointers.md

 ## NULL POINTER:

-- nullptr was added to the language with C++11:
+- "nullptr" was added to the language with C++11:
 	- What is null pointer?
 	- When we need to use null pointers?
 	- NULL is a macro defined in the libraries like as <stdlib>, <stdio>, <time>, <string>